 In congruence with claiming business citations on local business directories, you’ll want to ensure their consistency simultaneously.
 Tools previously mentioned, like Whitespark and Moz Local, can help streamline that process, especially for tenured businesses with thousands and thousands of citations.

-Accuracy is, of course, the most critical factor, but consistency also matters.
+Of course, accuracy is the most critical factor, but consistency also matters.
 Even if your address uses a suffix that varies in spelling, you want it to be identical on every citation.
 For this reason, choose a singular suffix spelling and stick with it for every citation.

 Optimizing your citations ensures your roofing company sends. as many consistent signals to search engines as possible.